ZucchiniZe/preworkhub/README.md

 Note the width and height in the URL.
 A width of 770 and height of 480 makes the video be perfectly stretched to fill the iframe.

+#### Video metadata

+To get the metadata of the video one would have to send a separate request to the google drive api which would be quite complicated. specifically request the `videoMediaMetadata` field to actually get the duration.
+Probably going to have to be in a separate job queue even though that seems a bit over board.

 ## Todo list
 - [ ] create previous and next methods on the video model that use the video num and class date to figure shit out
 - [ ] after the video gets saved, find the duration of the video and save it as well
+- [ ] add the markdownification of all of the `TextField`s.
+- [ ] add handouts stuff to the prework app
+- [ ] deployment
+  - [ ] figure out static files
+  - [ ] setup environment variable config
+  - [ ] figure out what it will cost
 - [ ] frontend work
   - [ ] make it usable
   - [ ] make it pretty